ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

   ``scriptInput`` is written on the Perl script STDIN.

-  If ``filesystemInput`` is defined, a file or directory selection dialog will be displayed before starting the Perl script and the sleceted files or folders are written on the Perl script STDIN.
+  If ``filesystemInput`` is defined, a file or directory selection dialog is displayed before starting the Perl script and the selected files or folders are written on the Perl script STDIN.

 * **filesystemInput**
   ``String`` containing one of the following: